SWENG-Group-9/Device/README.md

 ### Send DevKit telemetry

-The DevKit connects to a device-specific endpoint on your IoT hub and sends temperature and humidity telemetry.
+The DevKit connects to a device-specific endpoint on your IoT hub.

 1. Download the latest version of [GetStarted firmware](https://aka.ms/devkit/prod/getstarted/latest) for IoT DevKit.